ShiroFinds

 • Restock wipes, shampoo, or nail supplies before they run fully out.

-• Review the kit after a month and remove anything you have not used once.
+• Review the kit after a month and remove anything you haven’t used once.

 A first grooming kit should make care feel approachable.
-If the setup is simple, visible, and matched to the dog, it is much more likely to become part of normal life.
+If the setup is simple, visible, and matched to the dog, it’s much more likely to become part of normal life.

 That same simplicity makes for stronger content.
 Readers looking for beginner guidance usually need clarity and restraint more than long product dumps.